Expertise: Compassion’s Ministry, Nonprofit Ministry-Business Relationships, Global Poverty

 As Compassion’s senior vice president of global marketing and engagement, Mark firmly believes that it takes a whole-child approach to fight poverty.
 He is dedicated to permanently releasing children from poverty, not just sustaining them through it.

 "Over my tenure at Compassion, I’ve come to recognize that poverty is more than a lack of money," he says.
 "Only a holistic combination of physical, economic, educational and spiritual development can release children from poverty and allow them to thrive, not just survive."

-Mark was formally appointed to his current position in 2007, after serving 20 years in a number of leadership roles throughout the organization.
-Under his leadership, the number of children being sponsored globally through Compassion’s one-to-one sponsorship program broke the 1 million mark and continues to grow every year.
+Mark was appointed to his current position in 2013, after serving more than 30 years in leadership roles throughout the organization.
+Under his charge, the number of children being sponsored globally through Compassion’s one-to-one sponsorship program broke the 1 million mark and continues to grow every year.

-At age 18, Hanlon became a Compassion child sponsor.
-Through this one-to-one sponsor relationship, Hanlon was inspired by Compassion’s one-of-a-kind holistic approach to meeting the physical, economic, educational and spiritual needs of a child in poverty.
-The following year, while working his way through college, Hanlon began his more than 30-year career at Compassion.
-His work in information technology, project management, customer service and marketing prepared him for his current role.
+Raised in inner-city Chicago, Mark’s desire to help children was influenced by the example of his parents, who operated an outreach organization for homeless men living on the city’s streets.
+He became a Compassion child sponsor at age 18.
+Through this one-to-one sponsor relationship, Mark was inspired by the organization’s unique holistic approach to meeting the physical, economic, educational and spiritual needs of a child living in poverty.
+The next year, Mark began his more than 35-year career at Compassion that has included roles in information technology, project management, and customer service and marketing.

-Mark earned a Bachelor of Science degree in computer information systems, and a Masters degree in business administration from Regis University in Denver.
+Mark earned his bachelor’s degree in computer information systems and a master’s degree in business administration from Regis University in Denver.